-Lehigh University was the recipient of grants from the Howard Hughes Medical Institute (2006-2015) to fund undergraduate science initiatives in the life sciences.
-The initiative at Lehigh was successful and will continue with institutional funds.
-Our focus is to expand the existing interdisciplinary culture at the University, focusing on building cross-disciplinary approaches in undergraduate research activities.
+Lehigh University was the recipient of grants from the Howard Hughes Medical Institute (2006-2015) to fund undergraduate science initiatives in STEM approaches to complex problems in life sciences.
+The initiative is continuing with an emphasis on expanding the interdisciplinary culture at the University through distinctive research experiences.

-Undergraduate summer research opportunities include participation in an interdisciplinary research team sponsored by the Biosystems Dynamics Summer Institute (BDSI).
-Research teams are led by faculty from different disciplines and include graduate and undergraduate students working together on a common research project.
+Undergraduate summer research opportunities include participation in the Biosystems Dynamics Summer Institute (BDSI).
+Research groups are led by faculty from different disciplines and include graduate and undergraduate students working together on a common research project.

 A major goal of this program is to provide research experiences that emphasize the multi-disciplinary approaches that can help address the increasingly complex questions facing the life sciences, public health, and medicine.